2020 Alaska elections: State judiciary

+State Supreme Court

-Incumbent Susan M. Carney was reelected for a 10-year term in the state Supreme Court.
-She was appointed by Governor Bill Walker.
+Incumbent Susan M. Carney was retained for a 10-year term in the state Supreme Court.
+She was appointed by Governor Bill Walker in 2016.

+Court of Appeals

-Incumbent Tracey Wollenberg was also reelected for her seat in the state Court of Appeals.
-She was appointed by Bill Walker.
+Incumbent Tracey Wollenberg was retained for her seat in the state Court of Appeals.
+She was appointed by Bill Walker in 2017.

 State legislature

 All 40 seats of the Alaska House of Representatives and 11 of 20 seats of the Alaska Senate were up for election.
 The outcome of this election could affect partisan balance during post-census congressional redistricting.

 State senate

 Before the election the composition of the Alaska Senate was:

 The composition of the Alaska Senate remained the same after the election.
 Two Republicans lost reelection.

 House of Representatives

 Before the election the composition of the Alaska State House was:

 After the election the composition of the Alaska State House was:

 Ballot measures

 Measure 1

 The North Slope Oil Production Tax Increase Initiative would increase taxation on production of oil in the North Slope in fields which have already produced at least 400 million barrels of oil and produced at least 40,000 barrels in the last year.